lesaux/newrelic-ansible-tutorial/README.md

 mkdir roles
 ansible-galaxy install newrelic.newrelic-infra -p roles
 ```
+The last command downloaded the role from the ansible galaxy repository and placed it in the "roles" folder.

-let's make the folder to hold our configuration files
+let's make the folder to hold our configuration files.
-fix your ssh user and password as needed.
-You will need an account with passwordless sudo access.
+This file hold your ssh credentials.
+Adjust ssh user and password as needed.
+Keep in mind that the accoutn you will use needs passwordless sudo access.

 ```
 mkdir group_vars